 What is the difference between rigger qualification and certification?

-As a review, rigger qualification is primarily a designation given to a rigger by their employer, who must consider the rigger’s skills, knowledge, and experience to determine if the rigger is qualified for the specific operation in question.
+As a review, rigger qualification is primarily a designation given to a rigger by their employer.
+The employer must consider the rigger’s skills, knowledge, and experience to determine if the rigger is qualified for the specific operation in question.

 Under the latest ASME standard, the employer must also obtain proof that the rigger has successfully completed written and practical exams, administered by anyone, that test: